DKenefake/hercules/README.md

 ## A Simple Example: Mixing two local search heuristics

 The subcomponents of Hurricane can be used independently.
 For example, the following code shows how to make a new local search function based on 1-opt and gain search.
-Where each iteration of the algorithm is defined as finding the lowest energy point in the neighborhood of the current point, and then doing a large scale flipping operation based flipping all bits based on the gains of the function.
-This allows for a simple, easy to understand, and easy to implement local search algorithms (amongst other ideas).
+Each iteration of the algorithm is defined as finding the lowest energy point in the neighborhood of the current point and then doing a large-scale flipping operation, flipping all bits based on the gains of the function.
+This allows for simple, easy-to-understand, and easy-to-implement local search algorithms (amongst other ideas).

 ```rust no_run
 use hurricane::qubo::Qubo;